SoumilK1/Interpreting-epidemiological-surveillance-data/README.md

 19. **C_qParameter** (`Double`): What is the C_q value for the force of infection?
 ### Example Command
 ```
-java -jar abc.jar 0.02 0.5 1000 0.85 0.6 0.95 0.4 "y" "y" 0.3 0.2 0.1 "n" output.csv 0.75 "y" "y" "y"
+java -jar abc.jar 0.02 0.5 1000 0.85 0.6 0.95 0.4 "y" "y" 0.3 0.2 0.1 "n" output.csv 0.75 "y" "y" "y" 0.3
 ```

-This command runs the simulation with 2% initially infected, 50% of the population self-reporting, 1000 daily tests, 85% RAT sensitivity, 60% RAT test fraction, 95% RT-PCR sensitivity, and boolean values (`y` or `n`) for the relevant options.
+This command runs the simulation with 2% initially infected, 50% of the population self-reporting, 1000 daily tests, 85% RAT sensitivity, 60% RAT test fraction, 95% RT-PCR sensitivity, and boolean values (`y` or `n`) for the relevant options, c_q value of 0.3.
 The results will be saved in `output.csv`.

 ## Assembly